Post

 Suspension

-• Rear Suspension Noise: A number of owners have reported a clunking or knocking noise coming from the rear suspension when driving over uneven surfaces.
+• Description/Symptoms: Some owners have reported a clunking or rattling noise emanating from the rear suspension, particularly when driving over bumps or uneven surfaces.
+The noise may be caused by worn or loose sway bar links, shocks, or bushings.

 • Recalls: None Found